Symmetries and stabilization for sheaves of vanishing cycles: Introduction

 This is one of six linked papers \cite{BBBJ,BBJ,Buss,BJM,Joyc}, with more to come.
 The best logical order is that the first is Joyce \cite{Joyc} defining d-critical loci, and the second Bussi, Brav and Joyce \cite{BBJ}, which proves Darboux-type theorems for the $k$-shifted symplectic derived schemes of Pantev et al.\ \cite{PTVV}, and defines a truncation functor from $-1$-shifted symplectic derived schemes to algebraic d-critical loci.

 This paper is the third in the sequence.
-Combining our results with \cite{Joyc,PTVV} gives new results on categorifying Donaldson--Thomas invariants of Calabi--Yau 3-folds, as in Remark \ref{sm6rem1}.
-In the fourth paper Bussi, Joyce and Meinhardt \cite{BJM} will generalize the ideas of this paper to motivic Milnor fibres, and deduce new results on motivic Donaldson--Thomas invariants using~\cite{Joyc,PTVV}.
+Combining our results with \cite{Joyc,PTVV} gives new results on categorifying Donaldson--Thomas invariants of Calabi--Yau 3-folds, as in Remark \ref{sm6rem2}.
+In the fourth paper Bussi, Joyce and Meinhardt \cite{BJM} will generalize the ideas of this paper to motivic Milnor fibres (we explain the relationship between the motivic and cohomological approaches below in Remark~\ref{sm6rem1}), and deduce new results on motivic Donaldson--Thomas invariants using \cite{Joyc,PTVV}.
 In the fifth, Ben-Bassat, Brav, Bussi and Joyce \cite{BBBJ} generalize \cite{BBJ,BJM} and this paper from (derived) schemes to (derived) Artin stacks.

 Sixthly, Bussi \cite{Buss} will show that if $(S,\om)$ is a complex symplectic manifold, and $L,M$ are complex Lagrangians in $S$, then the intersection $X=L\cap M,$ as a complex analytic subspace of $S$, extends naturally to a complex analytic d-critical locus $(X,s)$.
 If the canonical bundles $K_L,K_M$ have square roots $K_L^{1/2}, K_M^{1/2}$ then $(X,s)$ is oriented, and so Theorem \ref{sm6thm6} below defines a perverse sheaf $P_{L,M}^\bu$ on $X$, which Bussi also constructs directly.
-As in Remark \ref{sm6rem2}, we hope in future work to define a `Fukaya category' of complex Lagrangians in $(X,\om)$ in which~$\Hom(L,M)\cong\bH^{-n}(P_{L,M}^\bu)$.
+As in Remark \ref{sm6rem3}, we hope in future work to define a `Fukaya category' of complex Lagrangians in $(X,\om)$ in which~$\Hom(L,M)\cong\bH^{-n}(P_{L,M}^\bu)$.

-{\bf Conventions.} Throughout $\K$ will denote an algebraically closed field with $\mathop{\rm char}\K\ne 2$.
-In parts of \S\ref{sm61}--\S\ref{sm62} we will also assume that $\mathop{\rm char}\K=0$, in order to use results from \cite{BBJ,PTVV} which require characteristic zero.
-All $\C$-schemes and $\K$-schemes are assumed separated and of finite type, and all complex analytic spaces Hausdorff and locally of finite type.
+{\bf Conventions.} All $\C$-schemes are assumed separated and of finite type.
+All complex analytic spaces are Hausdorff and locally of finite type.

-{\bf Acknowledgements.} We would like to thank Oren Ben-Bassat, Alexandru Dimca, Kevin McGerty, Sven Meinhardt, Pierre Schapira, and especially Morihiko Saito and J\"org Sch\"urmann for useful conversations and correspondence.
+{\bf Acknowledgements.} We would like to thank Oren Ben-Bassat, Alexandru Dimca, Young-Hoon Kiem, Jun Li, Kevin McGerty, Sven Meinhardt, Pierre Schapira, and especially Morihiko Saito and J\"org Sch\"urmann for useful conversations and correspondence, and J\"org Sch\"urmann for a very careful reading of our manuscript, leading to many improvements, as well as providing the Appendix.
 This research was supported by EPSRC Programme Grant EP/I033343/1.